Paul Carter MSc, BSc, HCPC, MCSP, MAACP, MACPSEM, MSOMM

 Paul studied at Teesside University qualifying with a 1st class BSc (Hons) in sports therapy in 2007 and went on to gain an MSc in Physiotherapy in 2010.
 Whilst studying for his masters Paul worked with a non-league football team as the lead sports therapist whilst also working with high level cyclists.

 After gaining his MSc, Paul went straight into private practice working for a musculoskeletal clinic in London and then later moving to a another private musculoskeletal practice based around Bedfordshire, Hertfordshire, Buckinghamshire and Northamptonshire.
 Whilst there he became the lead sports Physiotherapist in the company and the head Physiotherapist at Luton RFC .
+At this time he was also working with England Touch (rugby), going to a number of international tournaments.

 Paul regularly attends courses focusing on sports injuries and musculoskeletal medicine to give his clients the most up to date evidenced based treatment.
-To this aim he is due to start a post graduate diploma in musculoskeletal medicine later this year.

 I’ve had 4 years of intermittent neck pain.
 During this time I’ve managed the pain by trying a variety of different therapists in the hope of finding relief but also a diagnosis .
 This has included 2 chiropractors, 3 Osteopaths, 3 Physiotherapists and sports massage.
 I’ve also been referred by the GP to the St Albans city hospital physio therapy department for a full assessment.
 None of these specialists could provide an answer as to why I was having these issues, they simply alleviated the discomfort for a while.
 I had largely accepted that this had become a chronic condition that I’d have to live with .
 Paul’s initial assessment found an entirely different cause.
 The problem was not in fact with my neck but rather with the A/C joint in my shoulder .
 Since starting treatment with Paul there has been a marked improvement and I now feel better equipped to deal with an episode of pain.
 His exercise program has strengthened my shoulder and I have much more movement in the joint as a result of his joint mobilisation treatment.
 He also wrote a letter to my GP and I was referred for a MRI scan which confirmed his diagnosis.
 I finally have a diagnosis and treatment plan that is accurate and effective.
 Thank you